spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

-# CRANIAL MEASUREMENTS
-Interlandmark distances of the cranium and mandible for skeletal biology.
+Cranial and postcranial interlandmark distances for skeletal biology.

 ## Cranium